MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-teradata-client.md

 **Disk Space:** A minimum of 500MB of disk space is required.

-Microsoft R Services on Linux systems has the following system requirements:
+Microsoft R Server on Linux systems has the following system requirements:

 **Processor:** 64-bit processor with x86-compatible architecture (variously known as AMD64, Intel64, x86-64, IA-32e, EM64T, or x64 chips).
 Itanium-architecture chips (also known as IA-64) are not supported.
 Multiple-core chips are recommended.